Written by Paul J Bucknell on May, 09, 2026

 A Time of mobilizing the people and clarifying the law

-Although God called the Israelites to meet with Him at Mount Sinai to establish His covenant with them, we see another emphasis of readying the people for possessing the land of Canaan.
+Although God called the Israelites to meet with Him at Mount Sinai to establish His covenant with them, we see another focus on preparing the people to possess the land of Canaan.
 The Lord authoritatively organized His people.
-Total submission was critical for success.
-Their trust and submission meant more than their physical preparedness, the caliber of weapons, size of ammunition cache, or well thought–out strategy.
+Total submission was essential for success.
+Their trust and submission mattered more than their physical readiness, the quality of weapons, the size of ammunition, or a well-planned strategy.

 (2) Displeased With His People (Num 10-19)